logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 Dates explained for Data Extract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Data Extract dates are based on the Client's Service Contact dates.
+The Data Extract dates are based on the Client's Service Contact dates for the PMHC MDS.

 The data extract file will include all service contacts that have been recorded within the date range of the request, the associated client and episode records.